'Tired of diagnosing HIV in women faithful to their husband', says infectologist - 08/26/2021

 ‘We end up putting ourselves in place’

 I really want to work with just that, especially in a line of research on HIV in cis and trans women.
 The science on this subject is still more aimed at the male audience and studies on women are still scarce.
-It is absurd that, for example, we have to adapt male prevention methods when it comes to sex between women; that we are doomed to be shadow and be On the sidelines of what is meant for men.
+It is absurd that, for example, we have to adapt male prevention methods when it comes to sex between women; that we are doomed to be shadow and to be on the fringes of what is meant for men.

 My job currently has been to try to bring information in the way that I can reach as many people as possible, through social media.
 With this interaction, I can visualize the demands of these women.
 We talk, exchange experiences, sometimes become close.
 They make me want to move on, to study more and, one day, to be able to do more than I have done so far.